How to Start Your Own Blog (2019 Beginners Guide)

 6. Log-In to WordPress Dashboard and Add/Write Your First Post

-Now’s the fun part – it’s time to share your opinion with the world!
+Now’s the fun part – it’s time to share your blog post ideas with the world!

 - Adding a New Post